 He has greater than ten years of experience applying a comprehensive approach to manage pain and keep therapies balanced and safe.
 His goal is to improve function and thereby improve the quality of life for those struggling with a life of pain.
 Dr. Mambalam has specific interests in patient-controlled methods to manage pain such as Spinal Cord Stimulation, Dorsal Root Ganglion Stimulation, Peripheral Nerve Stimulation, and intrathecal drug delivery.
 Please Click here for Dr. Mambalam’s interview with Seattle Magazine discussing the changes in the pain medicine landscape.
 Dr. Mambalam has also been featured in Top Doctor Magazine discussing pain management treatment options.

 Dr. Mambalam is also an assistant professor at the Elson S. Floyd College of Medicine, Washington State University and enjoys teaching the next generation of doctors interested in anesthesiology and pain.

-Dr. Hong and Dr. Mambalam have served as primary and sub-investigators in several clinical research trials from Phase I through IV in various areas of pain management.
+Dr. Mambalam has served as primary and sub-investigators in several clinical research trials from Phase I through IV in various areas of pain management.
 They have significant research experience involving novel medications for pain conditions such as Complex Regional Pain Syndrome (CRPS), Diabetic Peripheral Neuropathy (DPN), and chronic low back pain.
 They also have experience with devices such as Spinal Cord Stimulation.
 They have even conducted research on stem cell therapies for chronic pain conditions including degenerative disc disease (DDD).
 It is their goal to be at the forefront of pain management with it rapidly progressing science.